goharbor/harbor/docs/user_guide.md

 * Click the `UPLOAD` button to upload the new chart version for the current chart

 #### Adding labels to/remove labels from chart versions
-Users who have system administrator, project administrator or project developer role can click the `ADD LABELS` button to add labels to or remove labels from chart versions.
+Users who have Harbor system administrator, project administrator or project developer role can click the `ADD LABELS` button to add labels to or remove labels from chart versions.

 ![add labels to chart versions](img/chartrepo/add_labesl_to_chart_versions.png)